humdrum-tools/humdrum-documentation/guide/ch15/index.md

 A further complication in identifying harmonic intervals arises when there are more than two pitches involved.
-In the final four-note chord of Example 15.1, what harmonic intervals are implied?
-Example 15.2 shows three possible break-downs of the harmonic relationships.
+In the final four-note chord of Example&nbsp;15.1, what harmonic intervals are implied?
-*Stacked harmonic intervals* include only the intervals between successive pitches ordered from low to high.
+Example&nbsp;15.2 shows three possible break-downs of the harmonic relationships.  *Stacked harmonic intervals* include only the intervals between successive pitches ordered from low to high.
 Four pitches thus generate three intervals. *Bass-related harmonic intervals* include all intervals calculated with respect to the lowest pitch.
 Four pitches again leads to three (different) intervals.
 This latter way of characterizing intervals is the most similar to figured bass notation. *Permuted harmonic intervals* include all intervals that can be calculated between all notes of a sonority.
 Four pitches leads to six intervals.

 **Example 15.2** Interpreting Interval Content in Chords